Locations:

 • Functional and structural changes in the brain caused by repetitive head injuries

-• Potential expansion of the study to include an autopsy component and exploration of socioeconomic and psychosocial influences
+• Potential expansion of the study to include an autopsy component and exploration of psychosocial influences

 • The role of biomarkers and genetic factors